 Don't Settle for Cheaper Alternatives

 It’s true, you really do get what you pay for.
-Remember, a spokesperson serves as the face and voice of your company -- so a video with poor lighting, sound quality, and/or acting sends the wrong message to your customers.
+Remember, a spokesperson serves as the face and voice of your company -- so a video with poor lighting, sound quality, or acting sends the wrong message to your customers.

 Finding a Good Fit

 When looking for a spokesperson, you should make sure that the person is a good fit for your business.
 You don’t need to hire a celebrity in order for the video to be effective.
 Just make sure their look and sound aligns with the image of your business.
-The best person for the job is someone who is authentic, natural, and an organic fit to the organization.
+The best person for the job is someone who is authentic, natural, and an organic fit to your organization.

-As you can see, hiring the right spokesperson can be very good for your business.
+Hiring the right spokesperson can be very good for your business.
 A video is often the first thing people see about your company and a talented spokesperson will not only set you apart from your competitors, but they’ll establish trust and credibility, develop brand recognition, and help convert leads into customers.